microcks/microcks.io/content/documentation/using/mocks.md

 ### Invoking microservices mocks

 Invoking Mocks is now pretty easy if you have read the section above!
-Just use Microcks for searching the API/Service you want to use and explore the operations of the API/Service.
-Find the Mock URL and the Http method of the corresponding operation, look at the instanciated URI fragment for different request/response pairs, append the fragment to the Microcks server url and that's it!
+Just use Microcks for searching the API/Service you want to use and then explore the operations of the API/Service.
+Find the Mock URL and the Http method of the corresponding operation, look at the instantiated URI for each example request/response pair, copy the URI to your favorite http client and you're ready to go!

 As a rule of thumb, here is how the URL fragments for mocks are built and exposed within Microcks :